CBS

 Founded 1939

-Current Popular Series 60 Minutes
+Notable Series 60 Minutes

 Survivor

 CBS is a national broadcast network in the USA.
-The acronym originally stood for Columbia Broadcasting System but since 1995 is longer officially an acronym as the network no longer has an affiliation with the Columbia brand now owned by Sony.
+The acronym originally stood for Columbia Broadcasting System but since 1974 is no longer officially an acronym as the network no longer has an affiliation with the Columbia brand now owned by Sony.
 The TV side was founded by William S. Paley in 1939; CBS radio was founded in 1927 by Columbia Records.

 Contents